-What is the permeability rate for?
+What is the purpose of permeability?

 The permeability rate is used to ensure that part of a soil remains free infiltration of water into the groundcontributing to the natural hydrological cycle and urban sustainability.